rstudio/education.rstudio.com/content/blog/2020-07-13-teaching-the-tidyverse-in-2020-part-1-getting-started/index.markdown

 The oldest package in the tidyverse (ggplot2) has now been around for [13 years](https://qz.com/1007328/all-hail-ggplot2-the-code-powering-all-those-excellent-charts-is-10-years-old/)!
 And we've been using the term "tidyverse" to describe the collection of these packages [since 2016](https://twitter.com/hadleywickham/status/959507805282582528?s=20).

 The tidyverse continues to evolve and some of the recent updates to tidyverse packages are specifically designed to make it easier for new learners to get started with doing data science in R.
-Whether you've been teaching the tidyverse for years or you're new to it, it's useful to catch up on what's new in the tidyverse!
+Whether you've been teaching the tidyverse for years or you're new to it, it's useful to periodically catch up with what's new in the tidyverse.

-This is the first of a four part series of blog posts that to be published throughout this week on "teaching the tidyverse in 2020".
+This week's theme on the blog is "teaching the tidyverse in 2020" to be covered in four blog posts that will be published throughout the week:

-The focus of this first post is getting started with the tidyverse.
+1. Getting Started
+2. Data visualisation
+3. Data wrangling and tidying
+4. When to purrr?

-The remaining posts in the series will focus on recent updates to the tidyverse that educators might want to have on their radar, sprinkled with suggestions for incorporating them into your teaching.
+In each of the posts we will highlight on recent updates to the tidyverse that educators might want to have on their radar, sprinkled with suggestions for incorporating them into your teaching.

-A couple housekeeping items before we get started:
+A few housekeeping items before we get started:

+- This series of blog posts, and especially this first one, assumes that you are an educator who is teaching an R at the introductory level to students who are new to R or statistics or programming or all of the above.
+Some of the tips in the upcoming posts will be useful for more advanced courses as well, but this first post post is, well, exactly as its name suggests, is most useful for audiences that are just getting started.

 - For many of the code examples I will use the `penguins` dataset from the awesome [palmerpenguins](https://allisonhorst.github.io/palmerpenguins/) package.
 So let's go ahead and load it.